DMZ Campaign (1969–1971): August

 On 20 August at 07:15 a unit of the 4th Marines operating 5 mi north-northwest of the Rockpile engaged a PAVN force losing two killed.
-On 21 August at 11:40 an aerial observer saw nine PAVN 5 miles west of Con Thien and directed artillery fire onto the location killing five.
-At 13:30 another aerial observer operating in the same area saw six PAVN near a bunker complex 800m south of the earlier target and directed artillery fire onto the location destroying two bunkers and killing one PAVN.
+On 21 August at 11:40 an aerial observer saw nine PAVN 5 miles west of Con Thien and directed artillery fire onto the location, killing five.
+At 13:30 another aerial observer operating in the same area saw six PAVN near a bunker complex 800m south of the earlier target and directed artillery fire onto the location, destroying two bunkers and killing one PAVN.
 On 22 August at 04:10 a mechanized unit of the 1st Brigade in a night defensive position 4 mi west of Gio Linh received mortar fire followed by a ground attack.
 The unit returned fired supported by artillery and an AC-47 forcing the PAVN to withdraw; U.S. losses were one killed.
 At 18:30 a unit of the 3rd Marines operating 4 miles northwest of the Rockpile was ambushed by a PAVN force.
-The action continued until 22:00 when the PAVN withdrew leaving eight dead; U.S. losses were six killed.
-On 23 August at 12:10 a unit of the 3rd Marines operating 5 miles northwest of the Rockpile was hit by 30 82mm mortar rounds causing minimal damage, artillery was directed onto the firing position.
+The action continued until 22:00 when the PAVN withdrew, leaving eight dead; U.S. losses were six killed.
+On 23 August at 12:10 a unit of the 3rd Marines operating 5 miles northwest of the Rockpile was hit by 30 82 mm mortar rounds, causing minimal damage, artillery was directed onto the firing position.

 On 24 August at 17:00 a mechanized unit of the 1st Brigade operating 3 mi southwest of Con Thien found 15 PAVN dead, all had been killed by artillery fire three days previously.
-On 25 August at 21:50 a forward observer saw lights 4 mi north-northeast of Gio Linh and directed naval gunfire onto the location causing 25 secondary explosions.
-On 26 August at 09:45 an aerial observer received fire from a bunker complex 7 mi north of the Rockpile and directed airstrikes onto the position causing two secondary explosions and destroying four bunkers.
-On 27 August at 18:10 an aerial observer saw 4-6 PAVN 4 miles west of Con Thien and directed artillery fire onto the area killing one.
+On 25 August at 21:50 a forward observer saw lights 4 mi north-northeast of Gio Linh and directed naval gunfire onto the location, causing 25 secondary explosions.
+On 26 August at 09:45 an aerial observer received fire from a bunker complex 7 mi north of the Rockpile and directed airstrikes onto the position, causing two secondary explosions and destroying four bunkers.
+On 27 August at 18:10 an aerial observer saw 4-6 PAVN 4 miles west of Con Thien and directed artillery fire onto the area, killing one.